 - Software development — Engineers and those with similar professions often prefer long periods of uninterrupted time to design, build, and troubleshoot complex solutions.
 Working remotely is a great option when a solid internet connection and headphones are the only tools necessary to build the next great app.

-- Healthcare — Telehealth is the wave of the future.
+- Healthcare — Telemedicine is the wave of the future.
 Organizations across the world are using the power of the internet to bring healthcare professionals and patients together more efficiently than ever before.
 From answering questions to prescribing treatment, it’s never been easier to communicate with workers like doctors and nurses.

 And that’s just scratching the surface!